jhannah/jayflaunts/questions.md

 Flushing out questions / notes in advance of interviews.

 My interviews are extremely informal.
 You don't need to prep anything.
-Feel free to interrupt me anytime.
+Please interrupt me.
 We don't need to stick to any outline.
-We can talk about whatever you want to talk about.
+We can talk about whatever you want.
 If I ask a question you don't want to answer, no problem.
 We can talk as long or as briefly as you want.
 I've done 15 minutes, I've done 3.5 hours.
 It's completely up to you.
 We can cut whatever parts of the recording you want, just let me know.